looi-wh/HintOfGreenCSS/README.md

 ## Tested on
 - Chrome, Firefox, Safari and common Jellyfin applications
-- Jellyfin 10.6 - 10.7.7
+- Jellyfin 10.11.2

 ## Features
 - Colours are based on a popular template
-- Little spinkle of green everywhere, but never too much
+- Little spinkle of green everywhere, but never too much (UPDATE: temporarily removed all colours)
-- Lighter theme for video playback (better if you see for yourself)
+- Lighter theme for video playback (better if you see for yourself) (UPDATE: removed, no longer neccessary)
-- Disabled blurring on Safari (browser performance issues)
-- Better support for mobile devices
+- Better support for mobile devices (UPDATE: updated)
 - Works extremely beautiful with backdrop enabled
-- Some playful colouring at unexpected places (you will like it)

 This theme can be considered as heavy, but of course there some css will disable by itself if certain unfavourable conditions are met.